A vegan traveling to Dublin? Here are the best 8 places to eat and drink.

 While Blazing Salads provides you with a quick bite on the go, Cornucopia Wholefoods Restaurants lets you take a break and savor your meal.
 Here in one of their 18th century Georgian dining rooms you can expand your Dublin adventures by digging into delicious vegan food.

 If you’re a big breakfast eater, don’t let their hearty Five Item Breakfast escape your table.
-From vegan sausages to scrambles tofu and roasted chili mushrooms, the place redefines vegan breakfast.
+From vegan sausages to scrambles tofu and roasted chili mushrooms, the place redefines what a vegan breakfast should look like in Ireland.

 Sova Vegan Butcher